AUSTRALIAN STINGLESS BEES

-Aussie Bee has written a set of detailed booklets (all recently revised) on native stingless bees - their nests, behaviour, species and a detailed guide to boxing and splitting hives.
+Aussie Bee has written a set of detailed ebooks (all recently revised) on native stingless bees - their nests, behaviour, species and a step-by-step guide to boxing and splitting hives.
 These ebooks are available from the Aussie Bee eBook Shop.

 Tim Heard's 'The Australian Native Bee Book' (published in 2016) presents a complete guide to keeping Australian stingless bees -- with superb colour photos and diagrams.
 It also takes you on a tour through Australia's solitary and semi-social native bee species.

 John Klumpp's excellent book, 'Australian Stingless Bees' (published in 2007) is a detailed, easy-to-read guide to keeping our stingless native bees.
 It's written from the viewpoint of the native bee enthusiast.

 Aussie Bee also publishes great free articles about native stingless bees in the Aussie Bee Online section of this website.
 Topics have included fighting swarms, nest structures, stingless bee breeding and protecting hives against small hive beetles.
 The articles cover the latest research findings from the scientists and great ideas contributed by stingless bee keepers.